ewa-ilnicka/firstPortfolio/README.md

 ## Navigation

 - Each link will take you to the particular section.
-- Structure was made in HTML, styling in CSS and script in JQuery.
+- Structure was made in HTML, styling in CSS and the script in JQuery.

 ### RWD

-- It's not yet responsive.
-I'm working on hamburger menu.
-I started this project with 'Mobile First Design" in mind but something was wrong all the time so I left it for later.
+- It's not yet as responsive as I'd like.
+I'm working on a hamburger menu.
+I started this project with the 'Mobile First Design' in mind but since the page would be viewed mainly on desktop I decided to focus on the 'Desktop First Design' this time.

 ---